Joseph Parker: Parker vs. Wardley

-Drug-test controversy
+Drugs-test controversy

 On 14 November 2025, it was reported that Parker tested positive for cocaine metabolite benzoylecgonine on the day of the fight.
 The test was conducted by VADA, and the details were forwarded to UKAD and the BBBofC for further action concerning doping violations.
 Although cocaine is not classified as a performance-enhancing drug, Parker could potentially face a two-year suspension.
 The reports also suggested that Parker would have taken the drug during fight week.
 Parker denied taking any prohibited substances and claimed he does not use performance-enhancing drugs.
 He was surprised at the adverse result and was cooperating with the ongoing investigation, confident it will clear his name.
+His manager, Spencer Brown, was not happy with how long it was taking for the case to be resolved and asked for faster drug-testing procedures to prevent boxers from being inactive for too long.
+In August 2026, Parker stated that he was "pleased to confirm" that his suspension had been lifted and that he would be "back in the ring soon".
+The BBBofC confirmed lifting of the suspension but declined to comment further while the details of the case were being finalized.
+His manager Higgins argued that Parker remained "at the peak of his powers".
+Parker was now a free agent, wanting to return to the ring before the end of 2026.
+A statement was later released by UKAD, who confirmed that Parker had completed a 3-month ban and was able to resume his career.
+During the investigation, Parker submitted evidence relating to a nutritionist employed during his training camp, who admitted to regular cocaine use.
+An independent expert concluded that Parker's ingestion of cocaine had most likely occurred out of competition, and UKAD determined that any use was "in a context unrelated to sports performance".

 Personal life

 Parker goes by the high chief name of Lupesoliai La'auliolemalietoa.
 Contrary to reports that the emerging star was bestowed a matai (chief) title, the village of Faleula revealed to him the name to bestow upon him the chiefly title of La'auli.
 The paramount chief of the village, Loau Keneti Sio, urged him to be a "strong man".
 He bestowed his blessings on Parker, reminding him that the bestowed title is a gift and a "blessing to him from the village".
 Loau said informing him that he has been chosen to be bestowed the title La'auli is a sign of respect.
 It is also a thank you from the village for what he has achieved for Samoa.

 Samoa Prime Minister Tuilaepa Aiono Sailele Malielegaoi awarded Parker the Order of Merit Award at the 2017 Government's Honours and Awards.
 He was the youngest recipient of an award at the ceremony.
 The Prime Minister also announced the government of Samoa would host a special welcome for Parker, with a half day commission holiday.

 As of 2022, Parker and his partner have four daughters.